Takeaways from Michigan’s loss against Arizona

 Arizona doubled Hunter Dickinson every time he caught the ball, and while he passed out of it well, Michigan was unable to capitalize off the open threes they took.

-Michigan’s lack of outside shooting—they went 1/14 from deep and their only made three came from Brandon Johns Jr. 2 minutes into the second half—has been a problem all season long.
-It’s been a big reason why they lost to Arizona and Seton Hall this week, and it’s why UNLV was able to hang around for so long earlier in the weekend.
+Michigan’s lack of outside shooting — they went 1-of-14 from deep and the only made three came from Brandon Johns Jr. two minutes into the second half — has been a problem all season long.
+It’s been a big reason why the Wolverines lost to Arizona and Seton Hall this week, and it’s why UNLV was able to hang around for so long earlier in the weekend.

-Michigan basketball fans may have took the luxury of having Franz Wagner, Isaiah Livers, Mike Smith, and Chaundee Brown all on the same team last year for granted.
+Michigan basketball fans may have taken the luxury of having Franz Wagner, Isaiah Livers, Mike Smith and Chaundee Brown all on the same team last year for granted.
 Having even one of those guys in a game like this to hit big threes when the team needed it most would have at least made this loss a little less lopsided.

 Poor shooting makes for poor spacing, and it didn’t help the Wolverines that they made some sloppy passes and fumbled the ball away a few times, turning over the ball 15 times in the loss.

-Kudos to Arizona for getting the steals they needed to and taking care of business in the win.
-If Michigan wants to avoid a near 20-point loss like this one, they need to play with more discipline, and take advantage of double teams by hitting outside shots
+Kudos to Arizona for getting the steals it needed to and taking care of business in the win.
+If Michigan wants to avoid a near 20-point loss like this one, they need to play with more discipline and take advantage of double teams by hitting outside shots

 The lack of interior defense was lethal for Michigan